United States house price analysis and investment consulting in Zillow

 Below are the windows that we got the dataset. these two datasets will be used in the project.

 From the website above, you can download the newest dataset with the same frame provided by Zillow, however, in this article, we use the dataset time range from Jan.
 1996 to July.
 2020.

 Section0 What the data look like

 In this project, we will consult for the house investors, and advise on American regions, major cities that they should invest in.
 We will isolate a group of the most promising regions, then run a forecasting analysis to pinpoint those regions with the best potential attributes.
-We will mention those attributes in later part of this article.
+We will mention those attributes in the latter part of this article.

-As many data collected several years ago, it’s inevitable that many of them lack some features, in this section, we will focus on the time features, which range from column 7 to the last one.
+As much data was collected several years ago, it’s inevitable that many of them lack some features, in this section, we will focus on the time features, which range from column 7 to the last one.
 But before, we need to plot a graph to summarize all of the time columns without data.

 Drop these columns.
 Then we got completed data with all of the dates.

-As for this dataframe, we should use pd.to_datetime to convert the date time into defined schema ‘%Y-%m’.
+As for this dataframe, we should use pd.to_datetime to convert the date time into the defined schema ‘%Y-%m’.
 In order to make the visualization analysis easier, we need to import geopandas to read file ‘states.shp’, which can show the map projection of the United States, can be downloaded from

 Section01 State-level Visualization